Juan Pablo Guanipa: Political career

 Guanipa joined politics with Rafael Caldera's presidential campaign in the 1983 presidential election, thereby entering the Copei party.

-He was elected as a deputy to the Legislative Assembly of the Zulia State by Copei for the period 1994–1996, serving as President of the Legislation and Policy Commissions and as Vice President of the Sports, Recreation and Tourism and Regional Planning and Development Commissions.
+He was elected as a deputy to the Legislative Assembly of the Zulia State by Copei for the period 1994 to 1996, serving as President of the Legislation and Policy Commissions and as Vice President of the Sports, Recreation and Tourism and Regional Planning and Development Commissions.
 From February 1999 to March 2003, he served as General Director of the Regional Institute for Training and Sociopolitical and Sociocultural Studies for the Promotion of Man (IRFES), an institution located in Maracaibo, Zulia State.
 After the 1999 constitutional process, leaving Copei and from 2003 is part of Primero Justicia.

-He was popularly elected as Alternate Deputy to the National Assembly for the period 2000–2005.
+He was popularly elected as Alternate Deputy to the National Assembly for the period 2000 to 2005.
 He was popularly elected to carry out the position of Councilor of the Maracaibo Municipality in the period 2005–2009, but his performance extended for a further period, until 2013, as a consequence of the electoral body not calling the respective process.
 During that time he chaired the Legislation and Drafting Commission of that legislative body.

 During the 2015 Venezuelan parliamentary election, he was elected as a deputy for his home state, Zulia.

 He served as a councilor of Maracaibo for two continuous periods between 2005 and 2013.
 In 2015, he was elected deputy to the Venezuelan National Assembly until the end of 2017 when he separated from office to run as governor, where he was elected, however, unable to assuming his mandate before the refusal of the Zulia State Legislative Council (CLEZ) of an official majority to swear him in because he did not subordinate himself to the ANC (by the same request of this instance that was called and installed controversially), he returns to his seat in the national parliament in 2018.
 After that, the president of the CLEZ of the time Magdely Valbuena was appointed interim governor until new elections were held, which were scheduled for December 2017, where the official candidate Omar Prieto is elected.